pomadchin/accumulo-spark/README.md

-# Accumulo Spark Multinode Cluster with Docker.
+# Apache Accumulo Spark Multinode Cluster with Docker.

 Docker containers with prepeared environment to run Geotrellis jobs.
 As the result, there would be three containers (two slaves and one master) on a single machine in a distributed mode,